carlfranklin/MsalSocialAuthInMaui/README.md

 #### Configure your Azure Active Directory B2C tenant

-Once you create your new `MsalAuthInMaui` Azure B2C tenant, and switch to it, you should be able to see the following:
+Once you create your new Azure B2C tenant, and switch to it, you should be able to see the following:

  ![cap10](images/cap10.png)